catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

   heat_template_version: 2013-05-23

   description: >
-    Heat template to deploy a single servers into an existing neutron tenant network, assign a floating IP addresses and ensure its is accessible from the public network.
+    Heat template to deploy a single server into an existing Neutron tenant network, assign a floating IP addresses and ensure it is accessible from the public network.

     It also uses a cloud-init script to bootstrap the server with Puppet.